juliencol/unify/README.md

 # Philosophy and values
 * Value user stories.
 * Make code reviews.
-* Develop one feature at a time.
-The number of current branches must be equals to the number of developers working on the project + the master branch.
+* Seek for the highest performance.
-* Focus on security.
-Every developer must be aware of the potential attacks.
-Whenever you use an implicit SQl request, use the '?' symbol to protect from SQL injections and define columns in controller params method to prevent from xss attacks.
+* Focus on security and be aware of the potential attacks.
-* Code is in english.
-User ouputs are in french.
+* Code in english, write user ouputs in french.
 * Don't commit blocks of commented code.
 * Care about the end user.
-* Seek for the highest performance.

 # Style guide
 Only push performing readable code. </br>